HD 153053

 HD 153053 is double star in the southern constellation of Ara.
 The brighter component is an A-type main sequence star that may be evolving into a subgiant.
 It has a twelfth magnitude visual companion at an angular separation of 24.7″ along a position angle of 52°.
 Mostly likely the two are isolated stars that happen to lie near the same line of sight.

-This star displays an excess emission of infrared radiation, suggesting the presence of an disk of dusty debris.
+This star displays an excess emission of infrared radiation, suggesting the presence of a disk of dusty debris.
 This disk is orbiting at a radius of 49 AU from the host star.